-Queen attends church on eve of meeting over Harry and Meghan
+Queen prepares for royal family summit over Harry and Meghan

 Harry, who is sixth in line to the throne, married American actress Meghan Markle at Windsor Castle in 2018, and their son was born in May 2019.

-While many praised the couple for injecting youth and glamour into the royal family, last week’s announcement marked an explosive turn in the growing rift between them and the rest of the clan.
+While many praised the couple for injecting youth and glamour into the royal family, last week’s announcement marked an explosive turn in the growing split between them and the rest of the clan.
 Harry said in an October interview that he and William — destined one day to be king — were on “different paths.”

 It also came amid the couple’s growing unhappiness about their treatment by the media.
 Harry, who blames the press for the death of his mother, Princess Diana, in a Paris car crash in 1997, has long chafed at the intense scrutiny he receives.
 The couple have sued several newspapers over allegedly intrusive coverage, and Harry has accused the media of targeting the biracial Meghan with abuse, some of it with “racial undertones.”

 The couple’s decision to distance themselves from the royal family has drawn a mixed reaction.
-Many Britons expressed sympathy for Meghan and Harry but said they should not receive taxpayer-funded security if they do not perform public duties.
+Many Britons expressed sympathy for Meghan and Harry, but said they shouldn’t receive taxpayer-funded security if they don’t perform public duties.

 There was near-universal sympathy, however, for the 93-year-old queen.

-“I feel desperately sorry for her,” said 70-year-old Jean Acton, who gathered with other local people to watch the monarch arrive at church.
+“I feel desperately sorry for her,” said 70-year-old Jean Acton, who gathered with other local people to watch the monarch arrive at St. Mary Magdalene church.
 “It must be horrible — for any parent, let alone if you’re a royal or not.”